Laohakunakorn-Group/NLLAB_OT2_Bradford/README.md

 * A2 - 22.5ml of Bradford Reagent in a 50ml Falcon.

-* B1 - Empty 50ml Falcon
+* B1 - Empty 50ml Falcon - *this just acts as a bin for residual liquids.*

 #### Position 6 (Where the OT2 performs the sample dilutions):

 * Fill columns 1&2 with empty 2ml eppendorfs.

 ## Run